Paul Waaktaar-Savoy

 Paul Waaktaar-Savoy (born Pål Gamst, 6 September 1961) is a Norwegian musician and songwriter.
 He is best known for his work as the main songwriter and guitarist in the Norwegian synth-pop band a-ha, which has sold more than 50 million albums worldwide.
 He has written or co-written most of the band's biggest hits, including "The Sun Always Shines on T.V.", "Hunting High and Low", "Take On Me", the 1987 James Bond theme "The Living Daylights" and the ballad "Summer Moved On".
 In addition, he is also a painter.

-Waaktaar-Savoy was named Knights First Class of the Order of St. Olav by King Harald for his services to Norwegian music and his international success.
+Waaktaar-Savoy was named a Knight First Class of the Order of St. Olav by King Harald for his services to Norwegian music and his international success.

 Early life

 Waaktaar-Savoy was born to the Gamst family on 6 September 1961 in Tonsenhagen, Norway, at the outskirts of Oslo, and was raised in Oslo's Manglerud district with his older sister Tonje.
 His birth name is Pål Gamst; in the Norwegian language, an acceptable alternate spelling of his first name is Paal.
 His father was a pharmacist, and his mother worked at the phone company.
 He is a distant relative of Norwegian footballer Morten Gamst Pedersen.

 His parents appreciated classical music, and encouraged young Pål first to learn the flute, then to study music composition when his performance skill revealed him to be a child prodigy.
-He admired the music of American rock guitarist Jimi Hendrix, and hoped one day to write a rock opera similar to Hair.
+He admired the music of American rock guitarist Jimi Hendrix and hoped one day to write a rock opera similar to Hair.
 He used his mother's family name, Waaktaar, in his stage name, to become Pål Waaktaar.
 He also enjoyed reading and painting.
 He was a loner, not social at school, and was unsuccessful attracting girlfriends in his teens.